 There is no need to use fabric softener, but if you want to always keep your clothes fresh, replace fabric softener with vinegar every wash load.
 It is a lot cheaper than fabric softener and works equally as well.

-Summer-time smelly feet
+Any-time smelly feet

 And there is the no-sock smelly feet found in summertime when thongs and sandals are worn.